rakia drink

 Distribution of volatile compounds during distillation by using different distillation equipment

 Both distillation techniques use the same principles of different points of alcohol evaporation.
 We have the same finishing parts (heads, hearts, and tails).
-Still, regardless of that, there are several essential differences in the content of ethanol and congeners that are crucial for the flavor of spirits, and therefore critical to the choice of distillation equipment.
+Still, regardless of that, several essential differences in the content of ethanol and congeners are crucial for the flavour of spirits and, therefore, critical to the choice of distillation equipment.

-Generally, when we want to preserve the flavor of the distillate base, the better choice will be the pot still, by using its advantage over the continuous column still of being not as efficient and allowing some of the desired congeners/flavors to say in the spirit.
+Generally, when we want to preserve the flavour of the distillate base, the better choice will be the pot still, by using its advantage over the continuous column still of being not as efficient and allowing some of the desired congeners/flavours to stay in the spirit.

-There are also some other factors affecting the perceived quality of distillates as defined by the aroma compounds, and they can be classified into four groups:#aroma.
+Other factors affect the perceived quality of distillates as defined by the aroma compounds, which can be classified into four groups:#aroma.

-1. Primary aromatic compounds, whose entire aroma appears exactly as in the fruit during ripening;
+1. Primary aromatic compounds, whose entire aroma appears precisely as in the fruit during ripening;

 2. Secondary aromatic components, formed during alcoholic fermentation;

-4. Quaternary aromatic compounds, formed during the maturation process (Tesevic et al., 2005).9
+4. Quaternary aromatic compounds are formed during maturation (Tesevic et al., 2005).

-Some of the alcohols are present in distillates and are used to reference their influence over the perceived aromas.10
+Some of the alcohols are present in distillates and are used to reference their influence over the perceived aromas.9

 Alcohols in spirits